CennethWilson/ml-sentiment-analysis/README.md

 ## ℹ️ About the Project

-**ML Sentiment Analysis** is project that analyzes:
+**ML Sentiment Analysis** is project that:

+- Classify Reviews based on Sentiment and evaluates Accuracy, Training Time, Testing Time, and Confusion Matrix, using:
+  - fastText
+  - BERT (HuggingFace)
+  - gpt-4o-mini (openAI)
+  - Long Short Term Memory (LSTM)
-- Tuition Fees Distribution
+  - textCNN
-- Average Tuition Fees per Country
-- Living Cost vs Tuition
-- Tuition Fees Distribution by Program
-- Correlation Between Cost Components
-- Global Map of Annual Study Abroad
+  - Naive Bayes with TF-IDF
+  - Logistic Regression with TF-IDF

 ---